George Zurcher: Reinstatement and later advocacy (1906-1931)

 Zurcher was reinstated as a priest by Charles H. Colton, fourth Bishop of Buffalo, in January 1906.
-For his first year after reinstatement, Zurcher was the chaplain of the Sisters of Mercy convent in Buffalo.
+For his first year after reinstatement, Zurcher was the chaplain of a Sisters of Mercy convent in Buffalo.
 Subsequently, for the rest of his life, he served as parish priest in Niagara Falls, New York, East Aurora, New York, and then North Evans, New York.

 In 1914, due to a lack of radicalism in the Catholic Total Abstinence Union of America, Zurcher left the organization and helped found the Catholic Prohibition League of America.
 In 1918, he helped found the National Dry Federation.
 He edited the quarterly periodical Catholics and Prohibition between 1909 and 1919.
 When the Eighteenth Amendment to the United States Constitution was ratified in 1919, Zurcher ended the publication because "the liquor problem had finally been settled once and for all".
 The same year he founded the Catholic Clergy Prohibition League of America.
 He supported the National United Committee for Law Enforcement during the prohibition era which contended that a lack of enforcement was the problem, not prohibition itself.